ansys/pysam-sysml2/doc/source/examples/bike-weight.rst

 Step 2: Calculate bike weight
 -----------------------------

 After loading the project, get the ``Bike`` element.
 As explained in :ref:`Access methods <Getter>`, there are many ways to get an element.
-This code uses dot notation.
+This code uses dot notation:

 .. literalinclude:: ../_static/code/weight-bike.py
     :lines: 26